imglab-io/imglab-ex/README.md

 https://assets.imglab-cdn.net/image.jpeg?width=8192 8192w
 ```

-It is always possible to change this default behavior using `Imglab.Sequence`.
-In the following example we are specifying a sequence between `320` and `4096` pixels and generating 10 different URLs:
+It is always possible to change this default behavior using `sequence` function helper.
+In the following example we are specifying a sequence of 10 different URLs between `320` and `4096` pixels:

 ```elixir
 import Imglab.Sequence